castles/OSCWebMixer/README.md

 </div>

 ### SD Range Requirements
-* A SD Range DiGiCo Mixing desk with the OSC extension (OTH OSC SD8-SD9-SD11.dosc) installed and enabled.
+* A SD Range DiGiCo Mixing desk with the [OSC extension](https://github.com/castles/OSCWebMixer/raw/main/DiGiCo_Other_OSC_Package_V987.zip) installed and enabled.
+The appropriate .dosc goes on the app drive in the SDx folder, usually drive D:/SD9/
 * A computer to run the server.
 Windows, macOS or Linux.
 * [Node](https://nodejs.org/en/download/) must be installed.
 On macOS you can install it with [Homebrew](https://brew.sh/) (brew install node)
 * Server, Desk and other devices must all be on the same network